Biblical Theology

 Listen to this article

-This verse is part of a larger passage where Moses’ father-in-law, Jethro, visits him in the wilderness after the Israelites’ deliverance from Egypt.
-Jethro observes Moses’ role as the sole judge and counselor for the people, and he offers him advice on how to delegate his responsibilities effectively.
-In verse 20, Jethro provides specific instructions on how Moses should carry out his duties as a leader and judge.
+The verse is part of the larger narrative in which Moses’ father‑in‑law Jethro visits him in the wilderness after the Israelites’ deliverance from Egypt.
+Jethro observes that Moses acts as the sole judge and counselor for the people and offers practical advice on how to delegate his responsibilities.
+He recommends that Moses select capable men who fear God to serve as judges over smaller matters, thereby reducing Moses’ burden and establishing a system of shared leadership.

 Share this: